 The first 70 years

-Driffield Rugby Union Football Club was formed in 1926 and until the 1950's played its matches on a field off St Johns Road, Driffield.
-In these early years the clubhouse was based at the Keys Hotel where the player's baths were beer barrels sawn in half!
-Following WWII the club played at four different grounds before finally coming to an agreement with the Driffield Show Society to use their newly acquired showground.
+Driffield Rugby Union Football Club was formed in 1926 and until the 1950s played its matches on a field off St Johns Road, Driffield.
+In these early years the clubhouse was based at the Keys Hotel where the players’ baths were in beer barrels sawn in half!
+Following WWII the club played at four different grounds before finally coming to an agreement with the Driffield Show Society to use their newly-acquired showground.
 The changing facilities were at the nearby aerodrome.

 The clubhouse was officially opened on 21st April 1960 by Jack Warrington, the then Yorkshire RFU President.
 In 1964 the Club held its first Annual Dinner, a tradition which is continued until today, proving a popular event in the club calendar.
 The Club thrived over the next 30 years; producing many fine players and teams.
 The clubhouse at Driffield, complete with roaring open fire and busy bar, became a focal point for the local community and renowned in rugby circles for its welcoming, convivial atmosphere.

 In the autumn of 1996 an application was made to Sport England for lottery funding to help build a new clubhouse.
 After several attempts, numerous applications and a great deal of hard work by John Harrison and others the club was granted a conditional award in March 2000.
 Work started on the new club house in the summer of 2001.